 These health professionals have specialized experience in cancer genetics, the study of genes and gene mutations and how they affect a person’s risk of cancer.
 Not everyone may benefit from genetic testing.
 It is designed for people whose medical history shows the possibility of an inherited gene mutation.

 Genetic counselors advise you and your family on identifying and managing any risk of inherited cancer.
 They work with you and your doctors to perform and review any genetic testing and help you understand the results.

-If you are interested in learning more about brain tumors, our professional medical librarians can help.
-We offer free, science-based information on brain tumor care and other health topics at the Stanford Health Library.
+If you are interested in learning more about your cancer, our professional medical librarians can help.
+We offer free, science-based information on cancer and other health topics at the Stanford Health Library.

 If you have apheresis (a specific type of blood transfusion) or chemotherapy, your infusion treatment area (ITA) scheduler will schedule your appointments.